gul-cpp/gul17/README.md

 ## Versioning <a name="Versioning"></a>

-The versioning of libgul can be divided into two entities:
+The versioning of gul17 can be divided into two entities:
 * the API version
 * the packet version